sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-connection.rst

    :alt: livy
    :width: 70%

-.. note:: Make sure to upload ''fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar'' to S3 bucket which is available in Fire Insights binary once you untar that it will be inside ''fire-x.y.z/fire-core-lib'' and it should be accessible from Fire Insights webserver UI.
+..
+Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` to S3 bucket and is accessible from Saprkflows webserver UI.
+This jar is available in Sparkflows binary.
+Untar the binary to find it inside ``fire-x.y.z/fire-core-lib``.

 .. figure:: ../../_assets/aws/livy/livy_jar.PNG
    :alt: livy